Shicheng-Guo/HowtoBook/TCGA/lihc/protein_history.md

-### Dr. Minghua Wang said only 1 target have been succesfully identified.
+* Dr. Minghua Wang said only 1 target have been succesfully identified.
+* We need to check more candidate proteins.